gripshos/Cluck_app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License
 ## Acknowledgments

 - Built with SwiftUI and Apple's native frameworks
-- Inspired by the universal love of chicken tenders 🍗

 ---

-**Made with ❤️ by Steven Gripshover**
+**Made by Steven Gripshover**